muratkeremozcan/cctdd/ch20-TheBoys-ramda-with-react/README.md

 We have a React app with solid tests built by TDD at all levels and 100% code coverage.
 In the prerequisites we mirrored `Heroes` group of entities to `Boys`.
 Now we can try out daring refactors and see if things still work.

-While the literature on FP is plenty, there is a lack of real world examples of using FP and Ramda, especially with TypeScript.
+While the literature on FP is plenty, there is a lack of real world examples of using FP and Ramda, especially with modern React and TypeScript.
 We are hopeful that this section addresses that gap.

 ## Functional Programming JS resources